Matt Arroyo

-Matthew Vincent Arroyo (born September 1, 1982) is a former American professional mixed martial artist.
+Matt Arroyo (born September 1, 1982) is an American former professional mixed martial artist.
 He was featured on the Ultimate Fighting Championship reality television show The Ultimate Fighter: Team Hughes vs. Team Serra, fighting on Team Serra.
 He fights out of Tampa, Florida with Gracie Tampa, under Royce Gracie black belt Rob Kahn.

 Mixed martial arts career

 The Ultimate Fighter

 In his first bout of the competition, Arroyo was able to submit Dorian Price via rear naked choke in the first round.
 After losing a coin toss to Troy Mandaloniz, Arroyo was going to train with Team Hughes, but he and Richie Hightower both decided to continue training with Team Serra.
 Matt Hughes cornered his quarterfinal fight with Mandaloniz, whom he defeated via armbar in the first round.

 During the coaches' bowling competition, Arroyo successfully coached Matt Serra to victory over Matt Hughes.

 While preparing for his semifinal match vs. Mac Danzig, Arroyo sustained a rib injury and had to withdraw from the competition, prompting Dana White to select John Kolosci as his replacement.
 Arroyo went on to defeat John Kolosci at The Ultimate Finale 6 via submission (armbar) at 4:42 of the first round.